Scooty-Doo/scooty-doo-backend/README.md

 # scooty-doo-backend
-Backend for the Scooty Doo bike renting application
+Backend for the Scooty Doo web application